martinsvat/SentenceFinder/README.md

 need to execute the `java` command from a folder where you have installed the FastWFOMC project (see the installation section).

-The cell time limit is experimental yet and does not work correctly right now.
+The cell time limit is experimental yet and does not work correctly right now. `canonicalCellGraphs` is under development right now (canonical version of graph isomorphism instead of a SAT way); `true` mode is a way slower as the backed for finding canonical version of a graph is rather prototypical and slow.

 Miscellaneous